ijeffy-i/proj1-the-start/README.md

 ✅ Uploaded new CSV (final_crime_data_22to25).
 ✅ Replaced Data source in Tableau for a more thorough EDA.

+#### **12/04**
+✅ EDA - Deep Dive into Alice Springs Crime Trends
+🔎 Extracted Alice Springs' population data from 2018 to 2024 - Discovered a surge of crimes post 2020.

 ### **Upcoming Next**
-🔜 EDA - Deep Dive into Alice Springs Crime Trends

-1. Investigate crime rates from previous years to determine if 2024’s high crime per capita is an anomaly or consistent.
+🔜 Find Explanations for the Crime Surge (2021–2022)

-2. Examine socio-economic factors, policing policies, or transient populations that might influence crime density.
+1. Examine socio-economic factors, policing policies, or transient populations that might influence crime density.
-3. Identify which crimes contribute most to the high rate—violent crimes, theft, or repeat offenses?
+2. Identify which crimes contribute most to the high rate—violent crimes, theft, or repeat offenses?

 ---